This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Made with just 4 simple ingredients – Greek yogurt, cilantro, edamame and olive oil – this creamy dip is high protein, low in calories and bursting with flavor!

-BUT.
-This Edamame Hummus can be used for so very much more than dipping.
-I lather it on homemade pizzas, sandwiches, salads and even baked it on chicken as a marinade <- seriously the best!
+But… this hummus made with edamame can be used for so very much more than dipping.
+I lather it on homemade pizzas, sandwiches, salads and even baked it on chicken as a marinade is seriously the best!

 Edamame Hummus made with 4 ingredients.
 A simple, high protein snack made in a blender with Greek yogurt and fresh herbs.
 A healthy, gluten free protein packed snack for any day of the week!
 Gluten Free + Low Calorie